greglandrum/rdkit-blog/posts/2021-07-24-setting-up-a-cxx-dev-env.md

 toc: true

 ---
+Updated: 2025-09-19 to modernize this and get it working again.

-*Note:* the instructions in this blog post currently only work on linux systems.
+*Note:* the instructions in this blog post currently only work on linux and Mac systems.
-There's a configuration problem with the way we use cmake on the Mac and Windows that needs to be cleared up.
-I will update the post after that's done.
+I haven't tried it out on Windows yet, but I will update the post if I can make that work.

 Last week I (re)discoverered that it's pretty easy to use the RDKit in other C++ projects.
 This is obviously somthing that's possible, but I thought of it as